telerik/blazor-docs/components/multicolumncombobox/events.md

 ## OnRead

+>tip Get familiar with the [common `OnRead` event documentation]({%slug common-features-data-binding-onread%}) first.

-You can use the [`OnRead` event]({%slug common-features-data-binding-onread%}) to provide data to the component according to some custom logic and according to the current user input and/or scroll position (for [virtualization]({%slug multicolumncombobox-virtualization%})).
+You can use the `OnRead` event to provide data to the component according to some custom logic, the user input, or the current [virtual scroll]({%slug multicolumncombobox-virtualization%}) position.
 The event fires when:

 * the component initializes
 * the user [filters]({%slug multicolumncombobox-filter%})